Protein cheesecake

 • Greek yogurt.
 Either non-fat or regular Greek yogurt works.
 I like using non-fat yogurt as it contains extra protein.

 • Cream cheese.
 Softened to room temperature.
-Keep your eyes peeled for protein-enriched cream cheeses which are now becoming readily available at many grocery stores.
+Keep your eyes peeled for protein-enriched cream cheeses, which are now readily available at many grocery stores.
 These contain twice as much protein as the standard kind.

 • Eggs.
 Room temperature.
 Allergic to eggs?
 Try making this with an egg substitute.

 • Sugar OR substitute.
 Any granulated sweetener works.
-I like to use white sugar but when I’m keeping the sugar and the calories down, I like to use allulose.
+I like to use white sugar, but when I keep the sugar and calories down, I like to use allulose.

 • Cornstarch.
 Thickens the cheesecake filling.